rjdjohnston/doge/ai_prompts.md

 Environment configuration files
 Service health check endpoints

+This section didn't work at all lol

+Once agency is clicked or selected, show list versioned titles available by date with a total count, provide a summary of the title and total corrections for the title.
+When click on title display show all ancestors clickable with versions, display all the subtitles, chapters, subchapters, par, subpart, section, display appendix.
+They should be displayed in expandable format to see the contents under.
+Make the other versions available through a dropdown that updates the page.
+Provide word counts for each field.

-AI is a great "tool" - It in no way will replace development, architecture, and experience.
+# AI is a great "tool" - It in no way will replace development, architecture, and experience.
 At least not for now